The Symplectic Schur Process: Dynamics of the symplectic Schur process

 \section{Dynamics of the symplectic Schur process}

 We show that our combinatorial identities from Sections~\ref{sec:symplectic_functions} and~\ref{sec:du_schur} can be applied to construct Markov dynamics preserving the family of symplectic Schur processes.
 Our construction is based on~\cite{B-2011}, where similar dynamics were constructed for Schur processes; that paper attributes its main ideas to~\cite{DF-1990}.
+Later, in \Cref{sec:Berele} we will consider a different Markov dynamics that still preserves (a variant of) the symplectic Schur processes.